Hungarian Ohioans

 Hungarian Ohioans are Hungarian Americans living in Ohio.
 Their number was 203,417 in 2010 and 183,593 in 2014.
 Fairport Harbor, Ohio is 11.8% Hungarian American.
 In Cleveland and its neighboring areas there live more than 107,000 Hungarians, of which over 7,400 speak the language, the third highest number in the nation.
 Some resources stated that there was time when Cleveland was the second greatest Hungarian settlement outside Budapest.
 Most of the Hungarians live in Cuyahoga County, Ohio, where they make up 3.1% of the total population.
 There is also a large colony of Hungarians in Toledo, Ohio.
 Two former local representatives reside in Toledo: Peter Ujvagi and Matt Szollosi.
 In Toledo, one can find the famous Tony Packo's Cafe.
-There is a part of Columbus, which is called Hungarian Village.
+A part of Columbus is called Hungarian Village.

 History

 During the 19th and the 20th century a lot of Hungarian people immigrated to the United States, and one of the final destinations was Ohio.
 In 1900, there were about 17,000 Hungarians in Ohio.
 By 1920 their number grew to 73,181.
 Although they arrived before the First World War, there were still two large waves of Hungarian immigration: after the Second World War and after the Hungarian Revolution of 1956.
 In more recent decades, the Hungarian communities started melting and moving to other places in Ohio, but their presence is still significant.